 He has also published numerous articles in journals such as International Organization, World Development, Cambridge Journal of Economics, Cambridge Journal of Regions, Economy, and Society, Development and Change, European Journal of Development Re-search, Journal of Development Studies, Journal of Institutional Economics, Journal of Peasant Studies, Journal of Post-Keynesian Economics, Review of International Political Econoy, and Structural Cahnge and Economic Dynamics on issues such as globalization, development, structural change, trade and industrial policies, productive capabilities development, East Asian economies, international migration, and agricultural policy.

 He is the winner of the 2003 Myrdal Prize, awarded to his book "Kicking Away the Ladder" by the European Association for Evolutionary Political Economy, and the winner of the 2005 Leontief Prize for "advancing the frontiers of economic thought", awarded by Tufts University; previous winners of the prize include John Galbraith, Albert Hirschman, and Nobel Laureates Amartya Sen and Daniel Kahnemann.

 Ha-Joon Chang holds a B.A from Seoul National University, a master's degree and a Ph.D in Economics from the University of Cambridge.
-He is known to be an important academic influence on the economist Rafael Correa, current President of Ecuador.
+He is known to be an important academic influence on the economist Rafael Correa, former President of Ecuador.